MartinGitti/javascript-coding-challenges/README.md

 # javascript-coding-challenges
-The type of challenges one could expect from interviews.
+The type of challenges one could expect from an interview.

 ## Please note: